Graduate Certificate in Executive and Professional Coaching

 Richardson, TX 75080-3021

 - Telephone headset

 Recommended Technology Requirements

-This executive coaching certification program utilizes state-of-the-art distance learning methodologies.
+This executive coaching training program utilizes state-of-the-art distance learning methodologies.
 Students attend live virtual classes delivered through web conferencing with audio teleconferencing integration.
 This technology supports interactivity and collaboration creating a powerful virtual learning experience.

 The Graduate Certificate in Executive and Professional Coaching involves completing a 15-hour graduate program.
 The Curriculum is organized into three parts: educational, practicum and examination.

 The educational component of the program consists of a series of learning modules organized into four main content areas/courses (see below).
 A learning module is a class that meets for four to six weeks during the semester.
 All classes are scheduled on Monday, Tuesday and Wednesday evenings and begin at 5:30 PM central time.
 Each session is from 60 to 90 minutes in length depending on the class.
 Course requirements include additional readings, short papers, field work, peer-coaching and identifying and coaching clients.